Tortellini Pasta Salad

 This is what you need:

-• Tortellini: You can use any kind whether that’s cheese tortellini, spinach & cheese or something else.
-I typically use refrigerated fresh tortellini, but you can find it frozen or shelf-stable in the pasta aisle at the grocery.
+• Tortellini: You can use cheese tortellini, spinach or something else.
+I prefer refrigerated fresh tortellini, but you can use frozen or shelf-stable pasta.

-• Sun dried tomatoes: I buy sun dried tomatoes that come packed in oil because they are hydrated, plump and ready to be used in a recipe.
-Make sure to drain the oil before you chop the them.
+• Sun dried tomatoes: I buy sun dried tomatoes that come packed in oil because they are hydrated, plump and ready.
+Use a fork to take them out of the jar, leaving the oil behind, and then chop them.

-• Olives: It’s best to use a pitted olive mix with Kalamata olives and different kinds of green olives.
+• Olives: A pitted olive mix with Kalamata olives and different kinds of green olives is best.

-• Baby spinach are the greens in this pasta salad.
-You can substitute with baby arugula if you want or use a mix of both.
+• Baby spinach: You can substitute with baby arugula or include a mix of both.
+If you want more greens than pasta, you can add more lettuce.

 • Red onions: I thinly slice half a small red onion.
-Scallions would be another good option for crisp onion flavor.
+This adds a sharp accent throughout this Italian pasta salad.

-• Pine nuts: You can toast the pine nuts on a sheet pan for about 5 minutes at 350 degrees F. Chopped walnuts are a good substitute.
+• Pine nuts: To bring out their nutty flavor, toast the pine nuts on a sheet pan for 5 minutes at 350 degrees F. Chopped walnuts are a good substitute.

-• Parmesan cheese: Even though the tortellini are filled with cheese, I still finish the salad with grated parmesan.
+• Parmesan cheese: Even though the tortellini are filled with cheese, I still toss grated parmesan with all the salad ingredients.

 • Parsley: For fresh herbs, parsley is a great choice especially if you think you’re going to end up with leftovers.
-Fresh basil will taste good, but it is more delicate and will wilt more quickly once it’s tossed in the dressing.
+You can also use basil, but it is more delicate.

-• Pesto vinaigrette: The dressing ingredients are a combination of basil pesto, dried oregano, red pepper flakes, salt, pepper, red wine vinegar and extra virgin olive oil.
-Since garlic is an ingredient in pesto, you get that flavor in the tortellini salad too.
+• Pesto vinaigrette: Besides basil pesto, the dressing has dried oregano, red pepper flakes, kosher salt, black pepper, red wine vinegar and extra virgin olive oil.

 Variations

-Use raw ingredients instead.
-You can go with a more traditional pasta salad and include a pint of cherry tomatoes sliced in half, a chopped red bell pepper, a diced cucumber and torn fresh mozzarella balls or crumbled feta cheese.
+During summer, you can switch to fresh ingredients.
+Change to halved cherry tomatoes and add chopped red bell peppers, diced cucumbers and torn fresh mozzarella or crumbled feta cheese.
 I would still include olives because they are a nice salty accent.

-Add a protein.
+Add a chicken or cured meats.
 If you don’t need the salad to be vegetarian, you can mix in chopped grilled chicken or roasted chicken.
-And to really make it an antipasti pasta salad, include salami or another cured meat.
+Or make it an antipasti pasta salad and include salami.

 How To Make This Tortellini Pasta Salad Recipe

 1. Cook the tortellini in a pot of salted boiling water.
-Read the recommended cook time on the package and subtract a minute.
-Then the tortellini will end up on the very al dente side of cooked.
-Pasta in pasta salad has a tendency to get soggy, so it’s best to start with it being more toothy.
+Read the recommended cook time on the package and subtract a minute, so it ends up on the very al dente side of cooked.
+Pasta in pasta salads tends to get soggy, so it’s best to start with it being more toothy.
 Transfer it to a colander to drain it and rinse it with cold water.
-This stops it from continuing to cook.

 2. Combine the salad ingredients.
 That includes the tortellini, sun dried tomatoes, olives, spinach, pine nuts, Parmesan and parsley.